 We have family living in the Golan Heights, across the border from Syria.
 We've visited them countless times over the past few years.
 There were times when we could clearly hear the fighting in Syria - it was that close - but that was all it was.
 Just sounds.
 In fact, my brother-in-law regularly rides his bike up the nearby hill from which he can look into Syria.
 He used to do that when there were ongoing battles on the other side, and watch the exchange of fire.
 It really is that safe on the Israeli side of the border.

-Don’t let the war with Syria affect your decision on traveling to Israel.
-It shouldn’t even stop you from visiting the Golan Heights.
+Don't let the war with Syria affect your decision on traveling to Israel.
+It shouldn't even stop you from visiting the Golan Heights.
+In fact, check out my guide about visiting the Golan Heights - one of our favorite family destinations in Israel.

 Travel is always somewhat unsafe